douglask3/webpageGenerator/content/tools/my_best_plots.md

 status: published
 template: index2
 tags: Tools
-summary: An example of plots, either published or submitted, which have been entirely coded (i.e, have not been adapted or finished in image manipulation software, such as photoshop/gimp ect)
+summary: An example of plots, either published or submitted, which have been generated entirely by code (i.e, have not been adapted or finished in image manipulation software, such as photoshop/gimp ect).
+Links to code are provided.
+I shall start adding tutorials soon...

 <div class="12u">
     <section class = "box">